 I keep this template open whenever I am drafting LinkedIn posts.
 It hits every structural beat that performs well, and it keeps me from reinventing the wheel every time.

 I see this constantly.
-Creators learn the tricks.
-They nail the line breaks.
-They get the hook formula down.
-And then they fill the template with "5 lessons I learned about leadership" that could have been written by anyone, about anyone, for anyone.
+Creators learn the tricks, nail the line breaks, get the hook formula down.
+Then they fill the template with "5 lessons I learned about leadership" that could have been written by anyone, about anyone, for anyone.

-When I write about social media copy that actually converts, I always come back to this point.
-The craft of writing and the mechanics of formatting are two different skills.
+When I write about social media copy that converts, I come back to this.
+Writing and formatting are two different skills.
 You need both, but one without the other produces either beautiful emptiness or brilliant ideas nobody reads.

 FAQ

-Comments carry 15x more algorithmic weight than likes according to multiple algorithm analyses.
-This is the single most important metric to understand about LinkedIn in 2026.
-A post with 10 substantive comments (10+ words each) will dramatically outperform a post with 150 likes.
-Generic comments like "Great post!" or "Thanks for sharing" provide almost zero algorithmic lift.
-The algorithm specifically rewards comment threads - back-and-forth conversations that trigger reach expansion to 2nd and 3rd-degree connections.
+Comments carry 15x more weight than likes, but not all comments are equal.
+A substantive comment runs 10 or more words.
+Generic ones like "Great post!" or "Thanks for sharing" provide almost zero algorithmic lift.
+The algorithm rewards comment threads, the back-and-forth conversations that trigger reach expansion to 2nd and 3rd-degree connections, so reply to your commenters to keep the thread alive.

 What is the best time to post on LinkedIn for maximum reach?

-The highest engagement windows are Tuesday through Thursday, between 8 AM and 11 AM in your audience's primary timezone.
-Data from multiple studies points to 10-11 AM on Wednesday and Thursday as peak times.
-However, these are platform-wide averages - your specific audience may behave differently.
-Check your LinkedIn analytics to see when your followers are most active.
-The first 90 minutes after posting are critical because LinkedIn's algorithm uses early engagement signals to decide whether to expand distribution.
-Post when you can also be available to respond to comments quickly, since reply velocity boosts the post's reach.
-Avoid posting on weekends unless your audience is specifically active then - engagement typically drops 30-40% compared to weekdays.
+The highest engagement windows are Tuesday through Thursday, between 8 AM and 11 AM in your audience's primary timezone, with 10-11 AM on Wednesday and Thursday as peak.
+These are platform-wide averages, so check your analytics for when your followers are actually active.
+Post when you can be available to reply, since reply velocity in the first 90 minutes boosts reach.
+Weekend engagement typically drops 30-40% compared to weekdays.

 Related free tools